- Global master franchise rights and existing franchisees reassigned to Khun Thai Tea Global Pte Ltd (Singapore)

 He added, “Khun Thai Tea ticks all the right boxes for expansion in the global business environment, with its novel Asian menu, generous serving sizes, affordable pricing, and low start-up costs.”

 To ramp up expansion, Khun Thai Tea is looking for global and local franchisees across Asia who are interested in cashing in on the Thai tea trend, said Mr. Lee.

-Khun Thai Tea GFP holds global franchise rights for Khun Thai Tea, a recognised premium franchised Thai Ice Black Tea brand.
+Khun Thai Tea Global Pte Ltd holds global franchise rights for Khun Thai Tea, a recognised premium franchised Thai Ice Black Tea brand.
 The company aims to bring the authentic taste of traditional Thai iced-tea, made from Auntie Marlee’s closely-guarded 64 year old secret family recipe, to cities all around the world, beginning with Asia.

 Khun Thai Tea is a registered trademark.
 Visit Khunthaitea.com for more information about Khun Thai Tea, Thailand’s most authentic overseas ‘Cha-Yen’ Thai ice black tea!

 Founder, Khun Thai Tea Global Pte Ltd (Singapore)